percona/percona-server/doc/source/release-notes/Percona-Server-5.5.16-22.0.rst

 Block Startup until LRU dump is loaded
 --------------------------------------

-Added a new boolean option, :variable:`innodb-blocking-lru-restore`, which is ``OFF`` by default.
+Added a new boolean option, :variable:`innodb-blocking-buffer-pool-restore`, which is ``OFF`` by default.
 When set to ``ON``, restoring from the LRU dump file is synchronous, i.e. |XtraDB| waits until it is complete before reporting successful startup to the server.
 Bug Fixed: :bug:`785489` (*Alexey Kopytov*).

 Behavior changes
 ----------------